Fly Volumes overview

 • Create redundancy in your primary region: If your app needs a volume to function, and the NVMe drive hosting your volume fails, then that instance of your app goes down.
 There’s no way around that.
 You can run multiple Machines with volumes in your app’s primary region to mitigate hardware failures.

 • Create and store backups: If you only have a single copy of your data on a single volume, and that drive fails, then the data is lost.
-Fly.io takes daily snapshots and retains them for 5 days, but the snapshots shouldn’t be your primary backup method.
+Fly.io takes daily snapshots and can retain them from 1 to 60 days (5 days by default), but the snapshots shouldn’t be your primary backup method.

 Explore other options for data storage in Databases & Storage.